jsim2010/partite/CONTRACT.md

 : An act of deciding if an action shall be taken.
 : The outcomes of a vote shall be one of the following:
   - AFFIRMED: the action shall be taken
-  - UNAFFIRMED: the action shall not be taken
+  - DENIED: the action shall not be taken

 ballot
 : A declaration of an operative's opinion on a vote.
 : A ballot shall be one of the following options:
-  - AGREE: the operative desires the action be done
+  - APPROVE: the operative desires the action be done
-  - DENY: the operative desires the action not be done
+  - DISAPPROVE: the operative desires the action not be done

-1) Each type of vote described in this contract shall have a policy that defines how a vote is initiated and how the ballots for a given vote shall determine the decision.
+1) Each type of vote described in this contract shall have a policy that defines:
+  - a) when a vote is initiated
+  - b) when a vote shall be affirmed
+  - c) when a vote shall be denied

-## IV) Motions
+## III) Motions

+vision
+: A succinct purpose that describes the intention of the project.

 premise
 : An explanation of why the statutes, policies, and/or vision of the project should be improved.